 - Marxism argues that because of social class order and the exploitation of workers by business owners, a revolution would suffice due to prejudice and hate against the bourgeois.

 The Structure and Content of The Communist Manifesto and Das Kapital

-Marxism is a social and political theory of continuous struggle characterized by Marxian economics and Marxist class conflict.
+Marxism is a social, economic, and political theory of continuous struggle characterized by Marxian economics and Marxist class conflict.
 Marxism first came into the public limelight in 1848 through a document dubbed The Communist Manifesto, written by Karl Marx assisted by Friedrich Engels, which outlines power alignments and class struggle.